duthied/Free-Friendika/doc/htconfig.md

 # Administrator Options #

 Enabling the admin panel for an account, and thus making the account holder admin of the node, is done by setting the variable

     $a->config['admin_email'] = "someone@example.com";

-where you have to match the email address used for the account with the one you enter to the .htconfig file.
+Where you have to match the email address used for the account with the one you enter to the .htconfig file.
 If more then one account should be able to access the admin panel, seperate the email addresses with a comma.

     $a->config['admin_email'] = "someone@example.com,someonelese@example.com";

 If you want to have a more personalized closing line for the notification emails you can set a variable for the admin_name.

     $a->config['admin_name'] = "Marvin";